hwayne/awesome-cold-showers/README.md

 * **Hype:** "Scaling out is better than scaling up.
 Cloud is more scalable than bare metal."

-* **Shower:** Expensify found that running a single bare-metal server was both faster and cheaper than using an x1e.32xlarge EC2 instance.
+* **Shower:** Expensify found that running a single bare-metal server was both faster and cheaper than using a x1e.32xlarge EC2 instance.
 By using one server, they could avoid sharding their data.

-* **Caveats:** Does not cover if scaling out bare metal has the same advantages over scaling out EC2 (assuming you can affording sharding).
-Can't really compare how much cheaper the bare metal is, because they don't list the cost.
+* **Caveats:** Does not cover if scaling out bare metal has the same advantages over scaling out EC2 (assuming you can afford sharding).
+Can't really compare how much cheaper the bare metal is because they don't list the cost.
 I'm guessing their servers are 100k each?
 No basis for that guess though.

 #### [Understanding Real-World Concurrency Bugs in Go (PDF)](https://songlh.github.io/paper/go-study.pdf)